Prasad-Katkade/Scroll-Pilot/README.md

 ## Installation

-You can install the Scroll Nav Indicator library using npm:
+You can install the ScrollPilot library using npm:

 ```sh
 npm i scroll-pilot